-00OT5100 Hebrew I, 3 hours Lecturing Professor: Dr. Miles Van Pelt Professor of Record: Dr. William A. Ross
+00OT5125 Hebrew II, 3 hours Lecturing Professor: Dr. Miles Van Pelt Professor of Record: Dr. William A. Ross

-This course constitutes an introduction to the language of Biblical (Classical) Hebrew, including basic phonology, morphology, syntax, and vocabulary.
+This course is a continuation of Hebrew I in its introduction to the language of Biblical (Classical) Hebrew, including basic phonology, morphology, syntax, and vocabulary.